TweakMunich/metricsinyourface/README.md

 ## Operations

 The Raspberry Pi requires Internet access, either via a Wifi adapter or Ethernet.
 When the Pi is able to read the data, the dot at the end of the display will blink slowly.
 If the Pi is unable to fetch data, the whole display will blank on and off.
-If the diplay neither blanks nro has a blinking dot, the Pi is likely hung.
+If the diplay neither blanks nor has a blinking dot, the Pi is likely hung.

 ## Hardware
 To minimize the number of GPIO ports used and to allow multiple displays on a single client, input and output occurs serially.
 Two options are implemented, each of which corresponds to a dedicated source file, `readconfig_` for reading channel selectors and `sevenseg_` for data displays: